-16.8.2 Network timing synchronization monitoring
+16.8.2 Network timing synchronization status monitoring

 16.8.2.1 General

 While time synchronization service is offered by the 5GS, the network timing synchronization status of the gNB may change.
-The gNB detects timing synchronization degradation or improvement locally and informs the consumer of the information as follows:
+The gNB detects timing synchronization degradation or improvement locally and informs the consumer of the information as specified in TS 23.
+501 [3] as follows:

-- TSCTSF may receive information about timing synchronization status from the gNB via the AMF based on node-level reporting configuration;
+- TSCTSF may receive information about timing synchronization status from the gNB via the AMF based on node-level reporting configuration or via OAM;

-- UE may receive clock quality information from the gNB based on UE-level clock quality control information.
+- UE may receive clock quality information from the gNB based on UE-level clock quality reporting control information.

-16.8.2.2 Network timing synchronization monitoring towards CN
+16.8.2.2 Network timing synchronization status monitoring towards CN

-For NG-RAN timing synchronization monitoring support, the 5GC initiates RAN Timing Synchronisation Status (TSS) Reporting procedure to obtain the change of network timing synchronization status of gNBs.

-The gNB may receive RAN timing synchronization status information request from the AMF, see TS 23.501 [3].
-The RAN timing synchronization status information includes the gNB node-level information about timing synchronization operation status.
-The gNB timing synchronization status may comprise one or more of the following information elements: synchronization state, traceability to UTC, traceability to GNSS, clock frequency stability, clock accuracy, parent time source, as defined in Table 5.27.1.12-1 in TS 23.501 [3].
+The gNB may receive a request for RAN timing synchronization status (TSS) information from the AMF as specified in TS 23.501 [3].
+The RAN TSS information includes one or more of the following attributes: synchronization state, traceable to UTC, traceable to GNSS, frequency stability, clock accuracy, parent time source, as defined in TS 23.501 [3].

-Based on NG-RAN's capabilities of reporting timing synchronisation status, NG-RAN accepts or rejects the request from AMF.
-NG-RAN can be pre-configured with thresholds for attributes on timing synchronisation status reporting via OAM.
-When the thresholds are met or exceeded, events will be triggered and NG-RAN reports Timing Synchronization Status to AMF.
-For detailed procedure on the Timing Synchronization Status reporting, refer to TS 38.401 Clause 8.x.1 [4].
+The gNB may be pre-configured with threshold for each RAN TSS attribute it supports.
+When the gNB detects a primary source event as defined in TS 38.401 [4], a timing synchronisation status report is triggered towards the AMF to provide the current RAN timing synchronisation status information.

-16.8.2.3 Network timing synchronization monitoring towards UE
+16.8.2.3 Network timing synchronization status monitoring towards UE

 The gNB may receive clock quality reporting control information for a UE from the AMF, see TS 23.501 [3].
 The clock quality reporting control information contains the clock quality detail level (i.e., "metrics" or "acceptable/not acceptable indication") and clock quality acceptance criteria for the UE (if the clock quality detail level equals "acceptable/not acceptable indication").
-Based on the clock quality reporting control information, the gNB determines how to provision clock quality information to the UE:
+Based on the clock quality reporting control information, the gNB determines clock quality information to the UE:

-- If the clock quality detail level equals "clock quality metrics", the gNB provides clock quality metrics supported by the gNB to the UE, i.e., one or more of the following information elements: synchronization state, traceability to UTC, traceability to GNSS, clock frequency stability, clock accuracy, parent time source, as defined in Table 5.27.1.12-1 in TS 23.501 [3].
+- If the clock quality detail level equals "clock quality metrics", the gNB provides clock quality attribute values supported by the gNB to the UE.

 - If the clock quality detail level equals "acceptable/not acceptable indication", the gNB indicates "acceptable" to the UE if the gNB's timing synchronization status matches the acceptance criteria received from the AMF; otherwise, the gNB indicates "not acceptable" to the UE.
-Clock quality acceptance criteria can be defined based on one or more information elements listed in Table 5.27.1.12-1 in TS 23.501 [3].

-To provision clock quality information to the UEs:
+To provide clock quality information to the UEs:

 - For UEs in the RRC CONNECTED state, the gNB uses unicast RRC signalling.
 The RRC signalling includes Event ID and clock quality information.